Home » ABA Therapy » Mastering Self Monitor ABA Techniques: A Practical Guide to Behavior Success

 2. Define Success Criteria

-Once the target behavior is identified, outline what “success” looks like.
-This could involve meeting a specific frequency, duration, or intensity of the behavior.
-Providing clear guidelines ensures that individuals can accurately measure their progress.
+Once the target behavior is identified, describe what “success” will look like.
+That may mean achieving a particular frequency, duration, or intensity of the behavior.
+Clear guidelines ensure that people can measure their own progress accurately.

 3. Choose a Monitoring System